iitbdaplab/iitbtcsgui2/README.md

 Note that the if selected, the order of single channel enhacements is : Denoising all channels > Dereverberating all channels > Beamforming.

+Each stage of enhacement can be decoded for each channel.
+It opens a new window to display the hypothesis transcripts and if the file for reference transcript exists then it will also be displayed.
+The file for reference transcripts should be in the same folder as that of the path of multi-channel audio with the extension of ```_ref.txt```

 ### Running ASR
 This stage is still under development.
 We plan to use the DoA values to identify the